pat-s/antergos_setup_guide/README.md

 * `pac install udunits`
 * `pac install postgis`
 * `pac install jdk8-openjdk openjdk8-src`(jdk9 still has problems with some R packages)
 * `pac install texlive-most` (this is a wrapper installation that installs the most important tex libraries.
-Similar to `texlive-full`.)
+Similar to `texlive-full` on other Linux distributions.)
 * `pac install pandoc-bin pandoc-citeproc-bin12` (for all kind of Rmarkdown stuff.
 Make sure to install this library as the one in the community repository comes with 1 GB Haskell dependencies!)
 * `pac install hugo` (if you are a blogger using the R package `blogdown`)

 ## 3.2 Apps

-Apps are (of course) completely opinionated.
-Feel free to try out my favorite ones or stick with your favorites :smile:
+Opinionated applications :smile:

 Messaging: `pac install franz`
 Mail: `pac install mailspring`